Baoxing County: Geography and climate

 Baoxing is located in the north of Ya'an City and the west of Sichuan province, and has an area of 3114 km2.
 Its area consists of primarily mountainous terrain that is part of the Qionglai Mountains, with many lesser hills, ravines, slopes, valleys and rivers.
 Elevations rising from southeast to northwest, and the highest point is Mount Shilama (石喇嘛山) at 5328 m, while the lowest is Lingguan Gap at 750 m; the county seat Muping Town lies at 1011 m.
 The varied terrain in Baoxing gives rise to wide variations in climate, though the climate is generally temperate and displays strong monsoonal influences.
 The annual precipitation is 912.2 mm.

 Baoxing River, which springs from the south ridge of the Jiajin Mountains (夹金山), is the major water source of the Qingyi River system.
 Baoxing River traverses the county, as well as many lesser rivers and streams.
 It has been estimated that these rivers has an electricity generating capacity of more than 140 million kilowatts.

 Demography

-Located at the western part of the historical region of Kham, which is often recognized as the Ethic and Religion Corridor of Southwest China, Baoxing merges a number of culturally and linguistically distinct ethnic groups and subgroups.
-To name a few, Han, Qiang, Tibetan, Nakhi, and Jiarong Tibetan.
+Located at the eastern part of the historical region of Kham (Eastern Tibet), which is often recognized as the Ethic and Religion Corridor of Southwest China, Baoxing merges a number of culturally and linguistically distinct ethnic groups and subgroups.
+To name a few, Han, Qiang, Tibetan, Nakhi, and Gyalrong Tibetan.
 This well-mingled hybrid of population was proved to be of considerable influence on Baoxing's geopolitical and transportation significance throughout history.